photon-sdk/photon-lib/threat-model.md

 ### SIMjacking a.k.a SIM swap attacks

-In case an adversary gains access to the user’s phone number e.g. via a successful social engineering attack towards the user’s mobile service provider, the attacker could attempt to reset the user’s iCloud/Gmail password via the phone based „forgot password“ recovery.
-In case the user does not use 2FA for their iCloud/Gmail accounts or they user SMS based 2FA, an attacker would be able to gain access to all the assets necessary to recovery the user’s wallet private key backup.
+In case an adversary gains access to the user’s phone number e.g. via a successful social engineering attack towards the user’s mobile service provider, the attacker could attempt to reset the user’s iCloud/Gmail password via the phone based „forgot password“ recovery option.
+In case the user does not use 2FA for their iCloud/Gmail accounts or they use SMS based 2FA, an attacker would be able to gain access to all of the assets necessary to recovery the user’s wallet backup.

 Users can obviously take steps to mitigate this threat by deactivating phone based recovery for their iCloud/Gmail accounts.
 This threat model should assume that a user hasn’t taken those steps and is vulnerable to this attack.